-The name of this Neighborhood Council shall be the Westlake South Neighborhood Council (WSNC)
+The name of this organization shall be HARBOR CITY NEIGHBORHOOD COUNCIL (HCNC or "Council").

-("Council").

 ARTICLE II PURPOSE

 Principles of Governance - The purpose of the Council is to participate as a body on issues concerning our neighborhood and regarding the governance of the City of Los Angeles ("City") in a transparent, inclusive, collaborative, accountable and viable manner.